Expression language

 * Main form: `getValue("defaultCurrency") == "USD"`.

-* Inside the component (specifically to the variable from that component): `getValue("@defaultCurrency") == "USD"`.
+* Inside the component (precisely to the variable from this component): `getValue("@defaultCurrency") == "USD"`.

-## FAQ – Most common questions
+## FAQ – Frequently asked questions

-You need to use the property **Visibility condition (visibleCondition)** available in the component properties panel.
+You should use the property **Visibility condition (visibleCondition)** available in the component properties panel.
 In the condition field, enter an expression that should return `true` when the component is to be visible.
-For example: if the field *AdditionalSection* should appear after checking the checkbox *ShowSections (id=GesCheckbox7)*, then set the visibility condition: `getValue("GesCheckbox7") == "true"`.
-When the user checks the checkbox, the condition will be satisfied and *AdditionalSection* will become visible.
+For example: if the field *AdditionalSection* is to be shown after checking the checkbox *ShowSections (id=GesCheckbox7)*, set the visibility condition: `getValue("GesCheckbox7") == "true"`.
+When the user checks the given checkbox, the condition will be met and *AdditionalSection* will become visible.

-You can do this in several ways.
+This can be done in several ways.
 The simplest is to use the fact that an empty string in JavaScript is a *falsy* (falsy) value.
-For example: the expression `!getValue("FieldX")` will return `true`, when *FieldX* is empty (negating an empty string gives true).
+For example: the expression `!getValue("FieldX")` will return `true`, when *FieldX* is empty (negation of an empty string gives true).
 Conversely, the expression `!!getValue("FieldX")` will return `true`, only if *FieldX* has some value (double negation converts the value to boolean while preserving its "truthiness").
-Alternatively, you can compare directly to an empty string: `getValue("FieldX") == ""` (empty) or `getValue("FieldX") != ""` (filled).
+Alternatively, you can compare directly to an empty string: `getValue("FieldX") == ""` (empty) or `getValue("FieldX") != ""` (filled in).

 **Do I need to add the prefix `js:`?**\